aakashpanjala-198/Monthly-Expense-Tracker/DOCUMENTATION.md

 ## 13. Conclusion

 Orbit Ledger reuses the proven data and business logic from MonthLedger but reimagines the interface with a neon orbit aesthetic.
-The home screen’s carousel, the capsule detail header, and the constellation-style chart ensure the UX differs markedly from PocketSheets and FlowBalance.
-Each class described above aligns with the assignment’s checklists, and the documentation equips maintainers and reviewers with a comprehensive mental model of how the application works.
+The home screen's carousel, the capsule detail header, and the custom canvas chart (built without external libraries) ensure the UX differs markedly from PocketSheets and FlowBalance.
+Each class described above aligns with the assignment's checklists, and the documentation equips maintainers and reviewers with a comprehensive mental model of how the application works.